framps/raspiBackupDoc/en/src/installation-in-5-minutes.md

 ## Uninstallation

-If it turns out that *raspiBackup* does not meet the requirements, [uninstallation](installer.md#uninstallation) is available via *raspiBackup* Installer.
+If it turns out that *raspiBackup* does not meet your requirements, [uninstallation](installer.md#uninstallation) is available via *raspiBackup* Installer.
 However, it is advisable to first check via one of the [contact channels](introduction.md#contact_options) whether the missing functionality is indeed not available in raspiBackup.